American Ninja Warrior season 4

 The fourth season of American Ninja Warrior began on May 20, 2012, and aired on NBC and G4.
 This was a landmark season for Ninja Warrior, as the entire format was overhauled.
 For the first time, the finals took place on U.S. soil.
-In addition, regional qualifying and finals were added, taking place in Dallas, TX, Miami, FL, and the series' flagship location, Venice Beach, CA. New co-host Jonny Moseley replaced Jimmy Smith, while Angela Sun replaced Alison Haislip.
+In addition, regional qualifying and finals were added, taking place in the series' flagship location, Venice Beach, CA, Dallas, TX, and Miami, FL.
+New co-host Jonny Moseley replaced Jimmy Smith, while Angela Sun replaced Alison Haislip.
 Again, the winner would have received $500,000 and the coveted American Ninja Warrior title.
 Brent Steffensen became the first competitor to complete the Ultimate Cliffhanger.

 Changes

 Mount Midoriyama was moved from Japan to Las Vegas, Nevada for the national finals.

 Regions

-Instead of just one region, there were six regions: Southwest, Midwest, Northeast, Northwest, Midsouth, Southeast.
+Instead of just one region, there were six regions: the Southwest, the Midwest, the Northeast, the Northwest, the Midsouth, and the Southeast.